LIFE University Honor Code

 b.
 Any presence on campus while under the influence of alcohol.

-e.
-Any possession on Life University premises of any item designed, fashioned, and/or modified to facilitate and/or disguise the use of alcohol in violation of the Standards of Conduct, whether or not the item has actually been used for such purposes.
+f.
+Any possession on LIFE University premises of any item designed, fashioned, and/or modified to facilitate and/or disguise the use of alcohol in violation of the Standards of Conduct, whether or not the item has actually been used for such purposes.

 2. Drug Misuse.
 Violations of the Honor Code include, but are not limited to: